-serve honorable credit.
+Dataset Collection and Processing: A first collection of links to available datasets was made by the authors of [3,27]12; for this, these authors deserve honorable credit.
 We isolated eight databases that appeared to be alive and used (as already mentioned, some of them are actually quite prominent).
-For each dataset, we have gathered the schema versions (DDL files) that were available at June 2013, directly from public source code repositories (cvs, svn, git) for the eight data sets listed in Fig. 1.
+For each dataset, we have gathered the schema versions (DDL files) that were available at June 2013, directly from public source code repositories (cvs, svn, git) for the eight datasets listed in Fig. 1.
 We have targeted main development branches and trunks to maximize the validity of the gathered resources.
 We are interested only on changes of the database part of the project as they are integrated in the trunk of the project.
 Hence, we collected all the commits of the trunk or master branch that were available at the time, and ignored all other branches of the project, as well as any commits of other modules of the project that did not affect the database.

 For all of the projects, we focused on their release for MySQL (except ATLAS Trigger, available only for Oracle).
-Those files where then renamed with their filenames matching to the date (in standard UNIX time) the commit was made.
+Those files were then renamed with their filenames matching to the date (in standard UNIX time) the commit was made.
 The files were then processed in sequential pairs from our tool, Hecate, to give us in a fully automated way (a) the differences between two subsequent commits and (b) the measures we needed to conduct this study.
 Attributes are marked as altered if they exist in both versions and their type or participation in their tables's primary key changed.
 Tables are marked as altered if they exist in both versions and their contents have changed (attributes inserted/deleted/altered).